Leah1977/familyfavs/TESTING.md

 **Result**

-The site acted as expected, and the link changed colour when you hover over it and redirects you to a new page when you click on it.
+The site acted as expected, and the link redirects you to a new page when you click on it.

 **Fix**

 No fix required.

-### Overlay

-When you click on the overlay, it will hide from view.
-Allowing you to start the game.

 ### Tested the modal

-Tested the modal on the home page.

 **Expected**

-A modal will pop up on the home page.

 **Testing**

-The modal pops up with an option to click on play game or close modal.

 **Result**

-Links work as expected.

 **Fix**

-No fix required.

 ### Sign-up Form

 Tested the form.
 Entered in details to each relevant section.
 I checked the submit button by clicking on it.
-Click on the Home Button to return to the game.

 **Expected**

-When you enter your details, they are displayed as entered.
-When you click on the submit button, the form is submitted - this site is static.
-When you click on the Home button, you are returned to the game.

 **Testing**